kyiithelord/manageasulike/README.md

 ### Secrets Management

 **Local Development:**
-- Passwords stored in `docker-compose.yml` (not for production)
+- Compose uses development defaults suitable for local use only.
-- Use environment variables for sensitive data
+- Do not commit real credentials.
+Use a local `.env` for overrides.

 **Production:**
-- Sensitive data stored in Kubernetes secrets
+- Sensitive data is stored in Kubernetes Secrets (see `k8s/secrets.yaml`).
-- Database passwords
-- Admin passwords
+- Database and Odoo admin passwords are injected into the Odoo container via env and command-line args, not embedded in ConfigMaps.
-- AWS credentials (for backups)
+- AWS credentials (if used for backups) should be provided via Secrets or IRSA/Workload Identity.

 ### Network Security